iohkedu-Mn2020/haskell-2020/docs/README.md

 Haskell.
 Evaluation will be based on class participation, weekly programming assignments, and an open-ended final project.

+## Getting the Software

+You can find instructions on how to install the necessary software [here](https://github.com/zfoh/haskell-simple-install/blob/master/README.md).

 ## Lectures

 ## Assignments